This example assumes use of Andor Solis (paid software), which provides the drivers for the Neo.

 “SM Bus controller” is just the motherboard and is a common sight in some PCs.

-While installing the drivers via Solis or the Driver Pack you will have to approve about 5 driver installs then reboot the PC when they’re done.
-Then you’ll see in Windows Device Manager after rebooting:
+While installing the drivers via Solis or the Driver Pack, approve driver installs then reboot the PC when they’re done.
+Windows Device Manager after rebooting will look like:

 First powerup and use of Andor Neo/Zyla: